-Married couples who register for the same graduate modules are eligible for a discount of \$250.
-Students must submit a "Tuition Discount" form to the Admissions Office before the scholarship deadline.
+Married couples who register for the same graduate modules are eligible for a tuition discount of \$250.

 Special Tuition Scholarship

 KCU actively seeks to eliminate financial need as an obstacle for students wishing to participate in the Graduate programs.
 To that end, the University has established scholarship programs whereby United States students who do not possess adequate resources may earn scholarships, up to the full cost of tuition.
 For more information, please call 1-800-522-3181 or email knights@kcu.edu